CameronCarranza/OS-X-XfinityWifi-Force-Connect-Home/README.md

         * `home_SSID_passwordfile`: Dotfile that your network password is stored in (run this script once from the terminal to generate the file from your input).
         * `home_signal_strength_threshold`: maximum RSSI allowed to connect to Home Network.
 Set this higher if you are not getting autoconnected.
         * `connect_VPN`: Do you want to connect to a TunnelBlick VPN if your home network is not found / cannot be connected to?
-        * `tunnelblick_applescript_connect_script`: Applescript Path for TunnelBlick connection script if connect_VPN is true.
+        * `tunnelblick_applescript_connect_script`: Path to script if you place it separate from the shell script (otherwise leave this as default).

-        , such as the `home_SSID` and whether or not you want to connect to a VPN if your home network is not found.
-You can also adjust the threshold here and pick the file path for your VPN script if you place it in a separate directory.
+3. (Optional - TunnelBlick VPN Desired only) `xfinityNeighbors.scpt`
+    * Replace all instances of `yourVPNConnectionName` with your VPN name from the TunnelBlick dropdown / Menu.

 ## ControlPlane Setup